 Time Needed: Minimum one hour or more if you are very interested in native art.

-The Museum of Anthropology is housed in a spectacular Arthur Erickson designed building on the cliffs of Point Grey.
+Experience: The Museum of Anthropology (temporarily closed in 2023) is housed in a spectacular Arthur Erickson designed building on the cliffs of Point Grey.
 It is renowned for its collection of native art especially of the people of the Northwest though it also displays art of indigenous people from around the world.
 It also has a remarkable collection of totem poles.

 #5: Pacific Center and Robson Street Shopping

 Time Needed: A minimum of one hour will give you an idea of the area but you could easily use an entire day.
-The shopping area combines well with a trip to the Vancouver Art Gallery.
+The shopping area combines well with a trip to the Vancouver Art Gallery located at 750 Hornby Street.

 Distance from Airport: Allow 30 minutes each way.
 The area is easily accessed by the Canada Line and taxis.